The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 Social rationality refers to the type of practical rationality displayed by individuals in multi-agent decision-making situations.

-Basically, people apply simple heuristic to complex problem and tend to follow the crowd.
+Basically, people apply simple heuristic to complex problems and tend to follow the crowd.

 Strong economic competition and social interaction push financial institutions to follow short-term strategies by taking as reference what the majority thinks (either go with or against the majority), independent of the actual relevance of what the majority thinks.